John Joscelyn

-John Joscelyn, also John Jocelyn or John Joscelin, (1529–1603) was an English clergyman and antiquarian as well as secretary to Matthew Parker, an Archbishop of Canterbury during the reign of Queen Elizabeth I of England.
-Joscelyn was involved in Parker's attempts to secure and publish medieval manuscripts on church history, and was one of the first scholars of the Old English (Anglo-Saxon) language.
+John Joscelyn, also John Jocelyn or John Joscelin, (1529–1603) was an English clergyman and antiquarian as well as secretary to Matthew Parker, an Archbishop of Canterbury during the reign of Queen Elizabeth I. Joscelyn was involved in Parker's attempts to secure and publish medieval manuscripts on church history, and was one of the first scholars of the Old English (Anglo-Saxon) language.
 He also studied the early law codes of England.
 His Old English dictionary, although not published during his lifetime, contributed greatly to the study of that language.
 Many of his manuscripts and papers eventually became part of the collections of Cambridge University, Oxford University, or the British Library.

 Early life

 Joscelyn was born in 1529, and was the son of Thomas Joscelin and Dorothy Gate.
 John was their third son to survive childhood, and was probably born on his father's estate at High Roding, Essex.
 He matriculated as a pensioner at Queens' College at Cambridge in 1545, attaining a Bachelor of Arts in 1549.
 In the academic year 1550–1551 he taught Latin at Queens' College, and the following school year he taught Greek.
 At the end of 1552, he was awarded a Master of Arts.
 In 1555, during Queen Mary I's reign, Joscelyn subscribed to the required church doctrine, and was once more a teacher of Greek during the academic year 1556–1557.
 However, in 1557 he resigned from his fellowship at Queens'.